Robert J. Shiller: Career and views

 In 2017, Shiller was quoted as calling Bitcoin the biggest financial bubble at the time.
-The perceived failure of the Cincinnati Time Store has been used as an analogy to suggest that cryptocurrencies like Bitcoin are a "speculative bubble" waiting to burst, according to economist Robert J. Shiller.
+The perceived failure of the Cincinnati Time Store has been used as an analogy to suggest that cryptocurrencies like Bitcoin are a "speculative bubble" waiting to burst, according to Shiller.

 In 2019, Shiller published Narrative Economics.
 The book received favourable reviews and was selected among the Best books of 2019 list published by the Financial Times.

+In June 2024, 16 Nobel Prize in Economics laureates, including Shiller, signed an open letter arguing that Donald Trump’s fiscal and trade policies coupled with efforts to limit the Federal Reserve's independence would reignite inflation in the United States.